JuliaRobotics/Caesar.jl/docs/src/index.md

 # Commercial Products and Services

-[NavAbility.io](http://www.navability.io) builds products and services which simplify the administration and support of the Caesar.jl community, please reach out for any additional information (info@navability.io), or using the community links provided below.
+[WhereWhen.ai's NavAbility products and services](https://www.wherewhen.ai) build upon, continually develop, and help administer the Caesar.jl suite of open-source libraries.
+Please reach out for any additional information (info@navability.io), or using the community links provided below.

 Various mapping and localization solutions are possible both for commercial and R&D.  We recommend taking a look at:
 - The human-to-machine friendly [NavAbility App](https://app.navability.io/home/) interaction; and